erpushpinderrana/dockerize-existing-drupal-project/README.md

 ```
 We may create virtual host entry for above URL.
 With some browsers and operating systems any path ending in `localhost` will work automatically, otherwise you may need update your hosts file so your browser will know it's a local url.

-10. Also to exit from a container, just type `exit` in terminal.
+10. Congratulations!
+Now you have a full local Drupal Hosting environment.

 ## Issues and Resolutions